yegor256/blog/_posts/2017/jan/2017-01-31-decorating-envelopes.md

 lines that don't do anything special; they just forward all method calls to the encapsulated `Response`.

-How about we introduce a new concept, "decorators", with a new keyword, `decorates`:
+How about we introduce a new concept, "decorators," with a new keyword, `decorates`:

 {% highlight java %}